 The easiest way to ease into dirty talk is to give genuine compliments, like “I love touching your skin”, “I love when your cheeks flush”, or “The way your hips move when we fuck turns me on to watch.”

-Rather often, people are not used to receiving complements during sexual play itself.
-You might be surprised by how much your partner enjoys hearing about what you like about their body.
+Often, people are not used to receiving complements during sexual play itself.
+You might be surprised by how much your partner enjoys hearing what you like about their body.

 To take dirty talk to the next level, focus on your senses.
 How does your experience of sex with your partner feel in your body?
 What do you hear?
 Taste?
 Smell?
 See?

 Describe out loud what you sense.
 This could sound like “Keep fucking me like that, it’s like lightening up my spine”, “Your (or my) pussy is so warm, I am so horny for you”, “I lust you”, or “Your skin is so salty and that’s so fucking sexy.”

 In all of these examples, you are putting words to your separate sensory experience.
 What makes this sexy is your partner doesn’t know what your internal experience of sex with them is like.
 When you share about your experience, even briefly, it is incredibly intimate, as you are the only one with this information.

 Once you feel comfortable with giving compliments and sharing your sensory experiences, move on to talking about what you want.
 Sharing your desires is easiest when they are genuine.